a1i3n37x/a37/a37-roadmap.md

     *   [ ] The report should summarize:
         *   Target information.
         *   Key Nmap findings.
-        *   Significant results from Gobuster, Nikto, enum4linux-ng.
+        *   Significant results from ffuf, Nikto, enum4linux-ng.
         *   (Future, from Phase 4.5) MITRE ATT&CK techniques observed/suggested.
         *   Any exploit suggestions made.
         *   A section for the user to add their own notes and flag.